domsq/project-tile-match-game/README.md

 ### Content

-Concept for the website design and layout are my own creation with additional feedback provided by my mentor.
+Application design and layout are my own creation with additional feedback provided by my mentor.
 For the media used on the website, please see below.<br>

 ### Media